 The DofE Expedition Guide says the following: ‘Participants must be properly prepared and competent in their chosen expedition mode of travel, to allow them to safely complete their planned journey.
 Each Licensed Organisation and AAP will stipulate the level of competence they require from the participants under their care.
 Some Licensed Organisations will have their own training frameworks they follow to ensure and evidence competence.
 The DofE sets out the minimum levels of training that participants need to complete.
 These requirements are set out in Expedition Guide and detailed in the DofE Expedition Training Framework.’
 Available here.

-No. DofE participants who have mobility difficulties may use motorised wheelchairs as outlined in condition 12 of the 20 conditions.
+No. DofE participants who have mobility difficulties may use motorised wheelchairs as outlined in the expedition requirements.
 However, a team of participants who have mobility difficulties or additional needs might undertake an expedition along a canal and use a narrowboat as a support vessel.
 The narrowboat might provide care facilities, accommodation, carry additional equipment and be used to facilitate a range of expeditions aims and projects.

 The safety and welfare of participants should always come first when assessing poor weather conditions, but it is also important to consider the likely enjoyment of the team as well.
 Supervisors will need to follow their LO health and safety/risk assessments, but here are some suggested actions they might take: